Fallowfield station (Ontario): Railway services

+Fallowfield station is served by all trains on Via Rail's Toronto-Ottawa route.
+As of October 2023 the station is served by 8 to 10 trains per day in each direction.

 Transitway station

 Southeast of the train station entrance is an OC Transpo Transitway bus stop (Fallowfield Transitway Station) offering frequent bus service to the west end of Ottawa and downtown.